candypay/docs/pages/docs/nft/candymachine/generate-qr-code.md

-# Generate QR code
+# Generate CandyMachine minting code

-Generate a 'headless-mint' QR code for your NFT collection via its Candy Machine v2 ID.
-The end-user would **need to pay the gas fees**
+Generate a 'headless-minting' QR codes and Tap to Mint links for your NFT collection via its Candy Machine v2 ID.
+The end-user would **need to pay the gas and minting fees**

 - Base API route URL: https://public-api.candypay.fun/api/v1/generate
 - HTTP method: `POST`